 There is no further information written about Yasuke after this.
 Only doubt and uncertainty regarding the reliability of his fate.
 During a pivotal time in Japanese culture Yasuke was anomaly in samurai culture.
 Interacting with some of the most prominent names and unifiers Japan’s history.

-With so little recorded information on Yasuke one can only wonder on his early roots and where he went after Japan.
+With so little recorded information on Yasuke, one can only wonder about his early roots and where he went after Japan.